bmbroom/rstudio-ngchm/README.md

 * Regarding the NGCHM viewer to the [NGCHM Github](https://github.com/MD-Anderson-Bioinformatics/NG-CHM) page,
 * Regarding the NGCHM R package to the [NGCHM-R Github](https://github.com/MD-Anderson-Bioinformatics/NGCHM-R) page,
 * Regarding the integration with RStudio to this page.

+## About the Dockerfiles

+To minimize the time required to rebuild the docker images when the NGCHM system or R package are updated, I have created a sequence of Dockerfiles that progressively build docker images with more features (core build, with Bioconductor, with single cell packages).
+These images have tags that include "pre".
+They are not meant to be run and are not uploaded to docker hub.

+The Dockerfile.add-ngchm then adds the NGCHM system and R package to each of these.
+See the build-rstudio script for details.

 ## License

 The NGCHM code is available under the GNU General Public License, version 2.